jdolan/quake2/README.md

 Compiling this version of _Quake II_ is actually quite easy if you follow the [Quake2World developers' guide](http://quake2world.net/books/documentation/developing-and-modding) to install all of the game's dependencies.
 Once you've installed the dependencies, simply typing `make` should build the game for you.
 The [INSTALL](INSTALL) file located in the source directory covers the details and walks you through installing the _Quake II_ game data, too.

 ## Support
- * File issues here on Github, and I will usually respond fairly quickly.
  * The IRC channel for this project is *#quetoo* on *irc.freenode.net*